josefs/meta-paper/paper.md

 be that new languages have to be developed to cater for needs in different domains.
 Further research is needed to determine the best way to use the methodology presented in this paper.

-Push arrays also come with an initial cost in that they introduce yet another type of arrays to the API of the library.
-However, considering the performance advantages, the simplified implementation of stencil computations and its more useful default behaviour when it comes to fusion, we consider Push arrays to be a definite advantage.

 # Related work